 The question “What is essential?” pushes in the direction of minimizing the excess in life.
 But it does so in a way that also asks us to keep hold of what has higher priority.

 Rather than trying to fit more and more into a life with less and less margin, the question “What is essential?” asks us to reckon with the reality of limits—both as humans in general and as particular humans who each hold particular things to be important.

 When we try to do it all and have it all, we find ourselves making trade-offs at the margins that we would never take on as our intentional strategy.
 When we don’t purposefully and deliberately choose where to focus our energies and time, other people … will choose for us, and before long, we’ll have lost sight of everything that is meaningful and important.
 We can either make our choices deliberately or allow other people’s agendas to control our lives.
 (16)

-Of course, some of what we should choose deliberately is connecting with, enjoy relationships with, and serving our families, close friends, and others with whom we can engage in mercy.
+Of course, some of what we should choose deliberately is connecting with, enjoying relationships with, and serving our families, close friends, and others.

 The point isn’t that we shouldn’t do this.
 But for instance, the quite definite forces in the modern “attention economy” have very certain “agendas” that we can unwittingly “allow … to control our lives” in ways we wouldn’t choose if we were being deliberate.

 And just by virtue of faithfulness to whatever calling we find on our lives or in a particular season, it behooves us to be mindful about the choices that we make and what we allow to become a priority such that it excludes or squeezes other important relationships, activities, and practices.